jmcphers/k5hoa/content/dues.md

 }
 </script>

-The Kingsgate Five HOA dues are $105 per quarter, or $420 annually.
+The Kingsgate Five HOA dues for 2018 are $432 per year, or $108 per quarter.
 You may choose to pay either online or via a mailed check.
 If you're unsure about the status of your account, [contact the HOA treasurer]({{< relref "contact.md" >}}).

 The HOA does not offer refunds; all transactions are final.